playcanvas/webvr/README.md

 ## How to use

-1. Add `input_hmd.js` into your Script Priorities to load it before the application starts.
+1. Make sure `input_hmd.js` loads first, which can be changed in Editor Settings "Scripts Loading Order".
-2. On the Entity you wish to be your camera add `vr_camera.js`.
+2. On the Entity you wish to be your camera add `vrCamera` to script component.
 3. By default `vrCamera` will start the VR mode when you click or tap the canvas.

 ## Options